web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 exhaustively testing one of those "nested" algorithms, especially when they are shared by many different APIs.

-In general, you should start by writing only "surface tests" for the nested algorithms.
+In general, you should plan to write "surface tests" for the nested algorithms.
 That means only verifying that they exhibit the basic behavior you are expecting.

 It's definitely important to test exhaustively, but it's just as important to do so in a structured way.
 Reach out to the test suite's maintainers to learn